China Company Formation Guide

 A Wholly Foreign Owned Enterprise (WFOE) is an independent limited liability legal entity, wholly owned by one or more foreign investors, wholly foreign-funded.
 WFOEs may conduct business within their registered business scope.
-There has more and more companies tend to use service providers such as consulting and management services, etc.
+There are more and more companies tending to use service providers such as consulting and management services, etc.

 The consulting WFOE has less registration process than Manufacturing and trading WFOE which is about 2 to 4 months.
 And the consulting WFOE only allowed to provide services.